xujif/php-json-rpc/readme.md

 $client->notify()->method(1,2,3)
 // or batch call
 $client->batch()->method(1,2,3)->method2(1,2)->exec();
-// or batch notify
+// or batch notification
 $client->batch()->notify()->method(1,2,3)->method2(1,2)->exec();
-// or batch mixed notify and call
+// or batch mixed notification and call
 // if all batch call is notify it will send async
 $client->batch()
        ->notify()
        ->method(1,2,3)